 4. Select a Hydrating Day and Night Cream

 If your skin is between oily and dry, moisturizing might feel like a challenge.
-You need something moisturizing, but you likely still do not want it to be too heavy that can clog your pores.
+You need something moisturizing, but you likely still do not want it to be too heavy which can clog your pores.

 Daytime moisturizer: Avoid heavy creams and stick with a non-greasy gel formula that hydrates without slipping off your face by noon.
-This seals dry skin in more effectively, while keeping everything else nice and simple.
+This seals dry skin in more effectively while keeping everything else nice and simple.

 Nighttime moisturizer: Switch things up by using a heavier cream that is slightly richer and packs a bigger punch when it comes to staying power for the drier areas.

-DUAL FORMULATION: gel-cream for am, ceramide rich lightweight cream for pm: to support healthy skin barrier.
+DUAL FORMULATION: gel cream for am, ceramide-rich lightweight cream for pm: to support healthy skin barrier.

 5. Never Skip Sunscreen!